-The Zuri VTOL is developed by a company in the Czech Republic, and relies on horizontally and vertically-oriented propulsion sources that enable forward accelerated flight and vertical takeoff and landing capabilities.
+The Zuri VTOL is developed by a company in the Czech Republic, and relies on several horizontally and vertically-oriented propulsion sources that enable forward accelerated flight and vertical takeoff and landing capabilities.

 Stage of Development

 Propeller Configuration: Zuri is powered by 16 independent lift fans for vertical takeoff and landing, and one rear-facing pusher propellor for forward flight.

 Passenger/Payload Capacity: 4 passengers (including one partial pilot)

 Wingspan/Dimensions: 11 m (36 ft) / unspecified

 VTOL PROPULSION: The VTOL propulsion system consists of specially designed propellers, driven by highly efficient electric powerplant units.
 During horizontal flight, the propellers are in the position of lowest drag.
 The redundancy of our VTOL system is key to a higher level of safety when compared to the propulsion of a conventional aircraft.

 PROPULSION SYSTEM OF HORIZONTAL FLIGHT: The propulsion system is based on a next-generation hybrid powerplant unit.
 Key features of this system include top-class reliability, redundancy, and high efficiency.
 Due to low fuel consumption, the propulsion system provides extended range for our missions.